UAE: RTA to trial new taxi-sharing service between Dubai and Abu Dhabi

-The initiative would benefit passengers primarily by reducing costs by up to 75%
+The initiative would help passengers save up to 75% of travelling costs

 Photo: RTA

-Dubai’s Roads and Transport Authority (RTA) has launched a new taxi-sharing pilot service that enables passengers to share rides between Ibn Battuta Centre in Dubai and Al Wahda Centre in Abu Dhabi.
+A new taxi-sharing pilot service between Dubai and Abu Dhabi was launched on Monday, RTA said, in an initiative that would help passengers to save up to 75% of travelling costs.

-This initiative aims to provide a convenient, fast, and affordable transportation option.
+The new service, which aims to provide a convenient, fast, and affordable transportation option, will continue for six months and can be expanded to other locations based on its outcomes, RTA added.

-This pilot service duration is six months and based on the outcomes it might be expanded in other locations in the future.
+Passengers will be able to share rides between Ibn Battuta centre in Dubai and Al Wahda centre in Abu Dhabi.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.